Chapter 1. Introduction and Methods

 - Breast cancer deaths per 100,000 female population per year

 - Composite: Adults age 40 and over with diagnosed diabetes who received all three recommended services for diabetes in the calendar year

-- Hospital admissions for lower extremity amputations per 1,000 population age 18 and over with diabetes
+- Hospital admissions for short-term complications of diabetes per 100,000 population age 18 and over*

 |Effectiveness—End Stage Renal Disease